egberts/egberts.github.io-src/content/articles/nftables-firewalls.md

 ## virt-manager

 virt-manager is a Python3 front-end script to both `libvirt` and `qemu-system-x86_64`.
-Works on KDE and Gnome equally; also leverages `gnome-keyring` and `kwalletcli` for proper password storages.
+Works on KDE and Gnome equally; also leverages `gnome-keyring` and `kwalletcli` for proper password storage.

 `virt-manager` is not very flexible enough to handle complex network scenario outside of multiple sets of simple bridge, NAT, routed, and closed-net.
 We will be keeping the 'Virtual Network' capability of this GUI but we ditch the `default` one.

-`virt-manager` cannot customize firewall rules directly at GUI-level but would let you edit (should I say, bastardize) the XML-formatted `/etc/libvirt/network/your-virtual-network-name.xml` file and insert zany XML proses.
+`virt-manager` cannot customize firewall rules directly at GUI-level but would let you edit (should I say, bastardize) the XML-formatted `/etc/libvirt/network/your-virtual-network-name.xml` file and insert zany XML prose's.
 With my 538 rules times 8-9 lines required for each rule to type up, I'd say "no thanks" to +4,800 lines.

 virt-manager does NOT remove whatever table/chain it created under 'Virtual Network' after first/last VM gets removed.
 That's the job of `libvirt` and its API.
 And `libvirt` does not remove chains either.

 ## libvirt

-libvirt is an API library that can manage virtual machines and containers (QEMU, Xen, LXC, Docker).  `libvirt` can also crafts firewall rules for its many network segmentations (`virt-manager`'s 'Virtual Network') needed by different groups of virtual machines.
+libvirt is an API library that can manage virtual machines and containers (QEMU, Xen, LXC, Docker).  `libvirt` can also crafts firewall rules for its many network segmentation (`virt-manager`'s 'Virtual Network') needed by different groups of virtual machines.
 Unrelatedly, `libvirt` handles storage too.

-Ease of configuration with `libvirt` is considered extremely hostile toward user-friendliness and [poorly documented](https://avdv.github.io/libvirt/formatnetwork.html#examplesBridge): it uses XML-formatted config files; totally devoided of working examples.
+Ease of configuration with `libvirt` is considered extremely hostile toward user-friendliness and [poorly documented](https://avdv.github.io/libvirt/formatnetwork.html#examplesBridge): it uses XML-formatted config files; totally devoid of working examples.

 This inability to clean up stray chains after dying itself is the dangling artifact of libvirt/libvirtd.
-And this lingering effect of `nft list ruleset` really becomes problematic when it comes to expansion of custom FW rules and maintaining co-existance with other firewall daemons.
+And this lingering effect of `nft list ruleset` really becomes problematic when it comes to expansion of custom FW rules and maintaining co-existence with other firewall daemons.

 ## libvirtd